Sustainability

 We use the following steps to identify and manage sustainability risks throughout our supply chain.

-- Conduct an annual sustainability procurement survey of key suppliers and analyze survey results to identify potential sustainability risks in the supply chain.
+- Conduct an annual sustainability procurement survey of significant suppliers and analyze survey results to identify potential sustainability risks in the supply chain.

 - Send suggestions for improvement to high-risk suppliers regarding items requiring improvement, and work together to improve their efforts.